danogo/moonsters/README.md

 # Moonsters.
-Say hi to moonsters - the best programmers in the galaxy.
+Say hi to moonsters - the best programmers on the moon.

 Simple carousel component presenting monster cards.
 Component is using codequest monsters-api to fetch monsters data.
 Built with react and sass.